loveencounterflow/hollerith-legacy/README.md

 [ [ '于',      'shape/similarity', '千', ],    'reading/py/base', 'yu', ]
 ```

-Here's a complete dump of our small database so far:
+Here's a complete dump of our small database so far; the SPO phrases are greyed
+out to highlight the part where the action is going on: When we iterate over
+all phrases that start with the prefix `[ 'pos', 'reading/py/base', ...`, we'll
+get to see the three head entries for our three characters *gan* 干, *qian* 千,
+*yu* 于, in the order of their readings; in between each character and the
+beginning of the next head entry are sandwiched secondary entries with additional
+data:

 ```coffee
   [ 'pos', 'reading/py/base', 'gan',  [ '干',                           ], 0, ]